 The visitor center

-There is a beautiful visitor center with restrooms, area information and cool water to fill your bottles.
-A paved walkway takes you along a landscaped path to the overlook just a short walk away.
+A lovely visitor center has restrooms, area information, and freshwater to refill your bottles.
+A paved pathway leads you through a landscaped route to the overlook, which is only a short walk away.

-What I love about Taughannock Falls is that the most accessible view from the overlook is also the most impressive.
-Plus, the view from here is free!
+One of the best things about Taughannock Falls is that the most impressive view from the overlook is also the most accessible.
+Additionally, viewing from here is free!

-See that odd rectangular cut in the tree-line on the top left side of this photo above?
+Do you see that odd rectangular cut in the tree line on the top left side of this photo above?
 That’s the overlook, and this is the view from the base of the waterfall looking back.

 Taughannock Falls State Park